sacmwg/draft-ietf-sacm-coswid/draft-ietf-sacm-coswid.md

 Assignments consist of an integer Index value, an Ownership Type Name, and a reference to the defining specification.

-Initial registrations for the "SWID/CoSWID Link Ownership Value" registry are provided below, which are derived from the textual entity role names defined in {{SWID}}.
+Initial registrations for the "Software Tag Link Ownership Values" registry are provided below, which are derived from the textual entity role names defined in {{SWID}}.